Optimal regularity for two-dimensional Pfaffian systems and the fundamental theorem of surface theory: Pfaffian Systems with Coefficients in

 Thus $P_1^{-1} P_0 = C$, that is, $P_0 = P_1 C$, a constant invertible matrix.
 We also have $C^T C = P_0^{-1} P_1 P_1^{-1} P_0 = I$ and $\det C = (\det P_1)^{-1} \det P_0 = 1$, whereby $C \in \SO(m)$. \end{proof}

-In order to prove \cref{thm:PfaffGlobal}, it remains to extend the statement of \cref{prop:Pfaff} to any simply connected domain $U$.
-In fact, a virtually identical local-to-global construction, in this case for the Poincaré lemma with little regularity, can be found in the proof of Theorem 2.1 in Mardare \cite{mardare2008poincare}*{pp.~528--532}.
-We thus omit the bulk of the proof.
+In order to prove \cref{thm:PfaffGlobal}, it remains to extend the statement of \cref{prop:Pfaff} to any connected and simply connected open set $U$.
+In fact, this amounts to the construction of a global solution by gluing together local solutions as in, e.\,g., the proof of the Poincaré lemma with little regularity given by Mardare \cite{mardare2008poincare}, the details of which we thus omit.
+It should be noted that this construction is not limited to the two-dimensional case.
+Alternatively, one may use the fact that, as mentioned above, simply connected domains in the plane are contractible.
+As a result, \cref{thm:PfaffGlobal} follows readily after transposition and using that $\Omega_i \in \so(m)$.

-\begin{proof}[Proof of \cref{thm:PfaffGlobal}] Using the local existence result in \cref{prop:Pfaff}, we intend to leverage the simple-connectedness of $U$ to construct $P \in W^{1,2}_\loc(U, \SO(m))$.
-Note that instead of solving the equation